SOCCER BREATHWORK PROGRAM

 “We’re safe.
 We’re ready.”

-That’s why ancient warriors practiced controlled breathing before battle, and why Navy SEALs use box breathing before missions.
+That’s why ancient warriors practiced controlled breathing before battle, and why Navy SEALs use their breath to prepare mentally before missions.

 Confidence starts with regulating the body’s story, not rewriting the mind’s.